ipfs/team-mgmt/TEAMS_ROLES_STRUCTURES.md

 The Technical Project Manager should also have a role in contributing to the projects the Working Group is tackling and have an understanding of the technical challenges and needs from the team.

-Some working groups have the same person playing both the Captain and Technical Project Manager role.
+Some working groups have the same person playing both the Captain and Technical Project Manager roles.
 This should be limited to situations where the Working Group is nascent or the team is small.

 Responsibilities include:
 - Team Catalyst.
 Team productivity and fun optimizer.